Towards a Game-Theoretic Security Analysis of Off-Chain Protocols: Abstract

 Off-chain protocols constitute one of the most promising approaches to solve the inherent scalability issue of blockchain technologies.
 The core idea is to let parties transact on-chain only once to establish a channel between them, leveraging later on the resulting channel paths to perform arbitrarily many peer-to-peer transactions off-chain.
 While significant progress has been made in terms of proof techniques for off-chain protocols, existing approaches do not capture the game-theoretic incentives at the core of their design, which led to overlooking significant attack vectors like the Wormhole attack in the past.

-This work introduces the first game-theoretic model that is expressive enough to reason about the security of off-chain protocols.
-We advocate the use of Extensive Form Games -- EFGs and introduce two instances of EFGs to capture security properties of the closing and the routing of the Lightning Network.
-Specifically, we model the closing protocol, which relies on punishment mechanisms to disincentivize the uploading on-chain of old channel states, as well as the routing protocol, thereby formally characterizing the Wormhole attack, a vulnerability that undermines the fee-based incentive mechanism underlying the Lightning Network.
+In this work we take a first step towards a principled game-theoretic \NEWR{security} analysis of off-chain protocols by introducing the first game-theoretic model that is expressive enough to reason about their security.
+We advocate the use of Extensive Form Games (EFGs) and introduce two instances of EFGs to capture security properties of the closing and the routing of the Lightning Network.
+Specifically, we model the closing protocol, which relies on punishment mechanisms to disincentivize parties to upload old channel states on-chain.
+Moreover, we model the routing protocol, thereby formally characterizing the Wormhole attack, a vulnerability that undermines the fee-based incentive mechanism underlying the Lightning Network.

+This work is the extended version of our CSF 2023 paper ''Towards a Game-Theoretic Security Analysis of Off-Chain Protocols''.